 My current research involves exploring fundamentals of Trapped Ion Mobility Mass Spectrometry (TIMS) and how they relate to drift tube IMS (DTIMS) using our printed circuit board IMS designs.
-Some of the on going projects involve using thermometer ions to assess the energy ions experience within the TIMS device, and trying to optimize settings to optimize calibration of high mobility ions.
+Some of the on going projects involve using thermometer ions to assess the energy ions experience within the TIMS device and trying to optimize calibration of high mobility ions.
 Additionally, I am interested in examining ion-neutral interactions in mixed drift gas environments and how that changes mobility measurements.

 Reinecke, T.; Naylor, C. N.; Clowers, B. H. Ion Multiplexing: Maximizing Throughput and Signal to Noise Ratio for Ion Mobility Spectrometry.
 Trends in Analytical Chemistry, 2019, Accepted for Publication.
 DOI: 10.1016/j.trac.2019.03.014